continuous-dems/workshop-coastal-coupling-2026/modules/05-evaluate-dems/index.md

 3. whether they are independent of the DEM inputs
 4. how the observed differences relate back to the DEM's source data and processing

-Independent evaluation does not replace understanding how the DEM was built.

-It **completes the picture**.
 :::

 ---